LINUX AIR COMBAT

 or just to chat about LAC with other users or developers.
 Because LAC

-is new and the server is undergoing beta test from a small community of
+is new and the server is now supporting only a small community of

 users, you will naturally want to know if anybody else is flying, and